Measuring return on investment (ROI)

-By calculating your ROI, you'll learn how much money you've made by advertising with AdWords.
-You can use ROI to help you decide how to spend your budget.
-For example, if you find that a certain campaign is generating a higher ROI than others, you can apply more of your budget to the successful campaign, and less to the ones that aren't performing as well.
-You can also use the information to try improve the performance of the less successful campaigns.
+By calculating your ROI, you can find out how much money you've made by advertising with AdWords.
+You can also use ROI to help you decide how to spend your budget.
+For example, if you find that a certain campaign is generating a higher ROI than others, you can apply more of your budget to the successful campaign and less money to campaigns that aren't performing well.
+You can also use ROI data to try improve the performance of the less successful campaigns.

 Using conversions to measure ROI

-To identify your ROI, you first need to measure conversions, which are customer actions that you believe are valuable, such as purchases, sign-ups, web page visits, or leads.
-Conversion Tracking is a free tool that helps you track how many clicks lead to conversions.
-You can use Conversion Tracking to determine the profitability of a keyword or ad, and track conversion rates and cost-per-conversions.
+To identify your ROI, you first need to measure conversions, which are customer actions that you believe are valuable, such as purchases, signups, web page visits, or leads.
+In AdWords, you can use the free conversion tracking tool to help track how many clicks lead to conversions.
+Conversion tracking can also help you determine the profitability of a keyword or ad, and track conversion rates and costs-per-conversion.

 Many AdWords advertisers use Google Analytics to track conversions.
 It's a free web analytics tool that helps you learn how your customers interact with your website.
-Learn more about the differences between Analytics and Conversion Tracking.
+Learn more about the differences between Analytics and AdWords conversion tracking.

 Once you've started to measure conversions, you can begin to evaluate your ROI.
 The value of each conversion should be greater than the amount you spent to get the conversion.
 For example, if you spend $10 on clicks to get a sale, and receive $15 for that sale, you've made money ($5) and received a good return on your AdWords investment.